jasonknight/gopress/docs.md

 ```go
 func (o *Comment) FindByCommentAuthorIP(_findByCommentAuthorIP string) ([]*Comment, error)
 ```
-FindByCommentAuthorIP searchs against the primary key comment_author_IP and will return []*Comment,error This method is a programatically generated finder for Comment
+FindByCommentAuthorIP searchs against the database table field comment_author_IP and will return []*Comment,error This method is a programatically generated finder for Comment

 ```go